How to Get Bigger Quads (6 Exercises for Hypertrophy)

 To perform the leg press:

-#3: Front-foot elevated split squats
+#3: Front-foot elevated split squat

 Equipment needed: Dumbbells and a step-up board